Der Wein

 The piece includes a parody of a tango (bars 39, 181) and includes an alto saxophone.
 The tone row contains a complete ascending D harmonic minor scale and the remaining five notes are ordered so that in the inverted form they arpeggiate a jazzy added sixth chord with blue third (G, F, D♭, D, B♭).
 The central sonority of the work, as characteristic of Berg's later music, comprises triads separated by half an octave: F and B♮ (in German: H) superimposed over a low D♭.
 These two letter names, H and F, are presumably a reference to Hanna Fuchs-Robettin, and the title may be a reference to her husband's wine cellar.

-The music of the central section of a ternary ABA structure "is a palindrome within itself," with the outer sections being through-composed.
+The music of the central section of a ternary A–B–A structure "is a palindrome within itself," with the outer sections being through-composed.
 Bars 112 to 140 are then heard in retrograde as bars 140 to 170.